 - Provides assurance that independent validators auditing airlines and other entities are trained and assessed to a common, approved and documented standard

-- Can be expanded to validate ground handlers, forwarders and direct shippers and could be adapted to meet the core requirements of other regulators adopting similar laws
+- Support the efforts of ground handlers, forwarders and direct shippers to meet the core requirements of the EU, or of other regulators adopting similar laws

 View the IATA CEIV list of Accredited Independent Validators (pdf)

-The document is maintained by IATA using personal data reported by the trained validators.
-In case the user of this document finds information in the document that is not aligned with its own experience, he/ she is invited to report the matter to IATA.
+This document is maintained by IATA using personal data reported by the trained validators.
+In case the user of this document finds information in the document that is not aligned with its own experience, he/she is invited to report the matter to IATA.